grin-compiler/grin-compiler.github.io/index2.md

 # Overview

-GRIN is short for *Graph Reduction Intermediate Notation*, and it is an intermediate representation and a compiler framework.
+GRIN is a compiler framework and an intermediate representation.
+It is short for *Graph Reduction Intermediate Notation*.
 GRIN could significantly improve the tooling, performance and size of functional programs and could enable functional technologies to target new platforms like WebAssembly.